How Does Anxiety Impact Decision-Making? – What Neuroscience Reveals

 You don’t have to push yourself too hard, and you don’t have to be the life of the party, either.
 Start with little changes: strike up a conversation with your coworker or agree to go to happy hour with friends.
 These little changes will help get you out there and, with each success, you’ll feel that much better about overcoming your fears.

-Remember that you aren’t alone, and your anxiety doesn’t have to be a permanent fixture in your life.
+You won’t be able to overcome your social anxiety overnight.
+It will take time, but you don’t have to suffer forever.
+Consider implementing the aforementioned tips as you move forward in your journey, and consider seeking out a therapist to help you even more.
+Remember that you are not alone, and your anxiety doesn’t have to be a permanent fixture in your life.
 Make some changes, seek out a therapist, and soon enough, you’ll have complete control over your social anxiety!
 If you would like to discuss treatment for anxiety or concerns about social anxiety, feel free to contact me.

 Some people are fortunate to experience anxiety disorders only for a short period, possibly at a specific stressful part of their life.
 For many more people, though, anxiety and phobias are chronic.